shaoruu/typehere.app/README.md

-# TypeHere: A Powerful Textarea
+# Type Here: A Powerful Textarea

 A textarea (with vim)